Jhyde927/Marooned/Marooned.md

 float deltaTime = GetFrameTime();
 if (deltaTime > 0.05) deltaTime = 0.05; Do this at the top of the main loop and pass dt everywhere from this.
 Consider fixing fast animation in DCN by this method.

-Bullets should bounce off trees.
+Bullets should bounce off trees. x

 Bullets bounce off water, i.e. the bottom of the heightmap. if bullet <= 0, kill. x - added sky blue particles for when it hits water, brown for when it hits dirt.
 Bullets have a 50 percent chance to be killed when ricocheting.